mpampuch/nextflow-notes/README.md

 Also can watch [this video](https://youtu.be/vB8OVsmLUfM?feature=shared&t=8535) to learn how to get set up and use Seqera platform.

+## The Nextflow VSCode extension

+The Nextflow VSCode extension gives developers tooling designed to make the nextflow development experience smoother.
+It provides syntax highlighting, and as of recently, warning/error messages, hover hints, code completion, code navigation, automatic formatting, symbol renaming, parameter schema checking, and DAG previews for workflows as well.

+To learn more about the features of this extension, click [here](https://seqera.io/blog/modernizing-nextflow-developer-experience/).

+## Migrating from Running Nextflow on an HPC to the Cloud

+Bioinformaticians often run their Nextflow workflows on internal HPC clusters, typically using job schedulers like Slurm to manage tasks.
+However, as the need for scalability and flexibility grows, many are making the shift to public cloud platforms.
+In these scenarios, platforms like Google Cloud Platform (GCP), with services such as Cloud Storage and the Google Batch API, become key to enabling this transition.
+The process of adapting workflows from HPC to the cloud involves a series of essential steps that are applicable not just to GCP, but to other cloud providers as well, making it a valuable transformation blueprint for the broader bioinformatics community.

+To learn more about this migration process, read this blogpost [here](https://seqera.io/blog/nextflow-from-hpc-to-cloud/).

 ## nf-core

 [nf-core](https://nf-co.re/) is a community effort to collect a curated set of analysis workflows built using Nextflow. nf-core provides a standardised set of best practices, guidelines, and templates for building and sharing bioinformatics workflows.